-Modification Timetable: Initial consideration by Workgroup 13 th March 2020 Amended Modification considered by Workgroup 30 th November 2020 Workgroup Report presented to Panel 29th April 2022 Draft Modification Report issued for consultation 29th April 2022 Consultation Close-out for representations 23 rd May 2022 Variation Request presented to Panel 29th April 2022 Final Modification Report available for Panel 17 th June 2022 Modification Panel decision 24 th June 2022
+Modification Timetable: Initial consideration by Workgroup 13th March 2020 Amended Modification considered by Workgroup 30th November 2020 Workgroup Report presented to Panel 29th April 2022 Draft Modification Report issued for consultation 29th April 2022 Consultation Close-out for representations 23rd May 2022 Variation Request presented to Panel 29th April 2022 Final Modification Report available for Panel 17th June 2022 Modification Panel decision 24th June 2022

 This Modification was raised on 19th February 2020.
 It was initially considered by Workgroup on 13th March 2020.
-There have been four amended Modifications and a Draft Modification Report (DMR) was issued for consultation in April/May 2021.
-The Panel considered the Modification at its meeting in May 2021 and determined that a decision on IGT138 should be deferred due to a delay in the progression of UNC06741.
+There have been four Amended Modifications and the first Draft Modification Report (DMR) was issued for consultation during April/May 2021.
+The Panel first considered the Modification at its meeting in May 2021 and determined that a decision on IGT138 should be deferred due to a delay in the progression of UNC06741.
 The Workgroup reconsidered IGT138, as well as the proposed variation, on 14th April 2022.
-The above timetable reflects the journey of this Modification following deferral and consideration of the Variation Request presented to Panel on 29th April 2022.
+This timetable reflects the journey of this Modification following deferral and consideration of the Variation Request presented to Panel on 29th April 2022.